 The 8 Best Dog Collars for Labradors

 1. Blueberry Pet Nautical Prints Dog Collar — Best Overall

 The robust buckle is easy to clip on and off, and as a bonus, it’s made from eco-friendly recycled plastic.
 We all know that Labs love to swim, and the nickel-plated D-ring on this collar will stand up to plenty of dunkings.
-If your pup gets super muddy, you can throw this collar in the washing machine, and it’ll come out as good as new.
+If your pup gets muddy, you can throw the collar in the washing machine, and it’ll come out as good as new.

 2. Frisco Solid Nylon Dog Collar — Best Value

-If you’re looking for the best dog collar for Labradors for the money, then the Frisco Solid Nylon Dog Collar is, as the name suggests, a solid choice.
+If you’re looking for the best dog collar for Labradors for the money, the Frisco Solid Nylon Dog Collar is, as the name suggests, a solid choice.
 The nickel-coated D-ring is tough enough to cope with whatever your Lab throws at it, and if this collar gets dirty, you can wash it in the bath at the same time as the dog!

 3. Soft Touch Collars Leather Padded Dog Collar — Premium Choice

 If you’re looking for a premium collar for your precious pup, the Soft Touch Collars Leather Two-Tone Padded Dog Collar will fit the bill.
 This handstitched leather collar is made from the highest quality materials and has brass hardware, full-grain leather, and soft interior padding.
 It’s available in a range of stunning two-tone colors as well.

 The Soft Touch just missed out on our top two spots since it will require special cleaning if it gets dirty or wet.
 Leather collars aren’t well-suited for regular dunkings in the river or sea.
 All Lab owners know keeping their dogs out of the water is impossible.
 So, you’ll need to take more care of this collar in terms of cleaning and oiling to keep it supple.